ymatto/Station-Manager-2/README.md

-## Configuring your netradio station
+## Configuring Your Netradio Station

 Station Manager is designed to let you act as the owner of a netradio station that runs like a traditional AM/FM broadcast station.
 You define the shows that will run on your station, the playlist of music those shows will play, "who" will DJ those shows, and the schedule of shows 24/7.